steedcrugeon/RAKE/README.md

  - Raster Prop Monitor
  - Community Tech Tree

 N.B.
-None of these recommended mods are dependencies and the Mod has been designed to support being standalone.
+None of these recommended mods are dependencies.
 Module Manager is required for the implementation of RAKE if operating as a standalone.

 Unrealeased - Version 0.1

 # Credit where credit is due, thanks to:

  - DiscoSledge; for the gratuitious use of many Artworks
- - Beale; for the liberal use of some Tantares Props
+ - Beale; for the liberal re-use of some Tantares Props
  - GregoxMun; for use of a Kerbal Suit Texture